ComputationalRadiationPhysics/picongpu/INSTALL.rst

 """""""""""
 - 0.12.0+ (bare minimum) / 0.13.0+ (for streaming IO)
 - *Spack*: ``spack install openpmd-api``
-- For usage in PIConGPU, the openPMD API must have been built either with support for ADIOS2 or HDF5.
+- For usage in PIConGPU, the openPMD API must have been built either with support for ADIOS2 or HDF5 (or both).
-  If building the openPMD API from source (see below for that), those dependencies must be built and installed first.
+  When building the openPMD API from source (described below), these dependencies must be built and installed first.

   - For ADIOS2, CMake build instructions can be found in the `official documentation <https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html>`_.
     The default configuration should generally be sufficient, the ``CMAKE_INSTALL_PREFIX`` should be set to a fitting location.